Tans5/tFileTransporter/README.md

     ```

-And then download files, see `Files Transfer`
+And then download files, see `Files Transfer`.

 ##### Send Message Action